Sensors Expo Preview

 PowerFilm Indoor Solar Panels are inherently more sensitive than traditional solar technologies in low light and indoor settings.

 Currently, we offer two development kits designed to make experimenting with indoor solar simple.

-The Bluetooth Indoor Solar Development Kit combines the functionality of the Indoor Solar Development Kit adding wireless protocol BLE for transmitting sensors data.
+The Indoor Solar Development Kit with TI BLE combines the functionality of the Indoor Solar Development Kit adding wireless protocol BLE for transmitting sensors data.